Abirami0409/Abirami0409/README.md

 ## Hi there I am Abirami 👋

 I am an undergraduate student passionate about software development and technology.
 I enjoy exploring programming concepts and building small projects to strengthen my technical skills.
+I also love exploring new technologies and learning new things, as it helps me grow, stay curious, and continuously improve myself

 ### Skills
-Java
-SQL
+Java,
+SQL,
-C / C++
+C / C++,
 Python

 ### Currently Learning
-Data Structures
+Data Structures,
-Backend Fundamentals
+Backend Fundamentals,
 Problem Solving

 ### Connect with me :